pschool-in/curriculum/content/grammar/pronoun/pronoun-basic.md

 We are already familiar with nouns.
 We know that nouns are naming words.
 Nouns are names of a person, place, animal, or thing.

 Pronouns are the words that replace the naming words.
 It means that pronouns can be used in place of nouns.
+The purpose of using pronouns is to avoid the repetition of naming words.
 Example:

 Ishaan is a punctual boy.
 Ishaan comes to school on time.